Razish/xsngine/README.md

 ## Windows ##

 Make sure `C:\Python27` and `C:\Python27\Scripts` are in your `%PATH%` environment variable.
-Install Visual Studio 2013 Community Edition or later for C++11 features.
+Install Visual Studio 2015 Community Edition or later for C++ language features.
-All projects use scons under the hood, and there are project files available for VS2013, Codelite and Code::Blocks.
+All projects use scons under the hood, and there are project files available for VS2015, CodeLite and Code::Blocks.
 You can also run a build from the command-line with `scons -Q` from within the `src` directory.

 ## Linux ##

-You will require libsdl2-dev, libglu1-mesa-dev, libfreetype6-dev and libpng16-dev (which is not available in the main repositories as of Ubuntu 14.10)
+You will require `libsdl2-dev`, `libglu1-mesa-dev`, `libfreetype6-dev` and `libpng16-dev` (which is not available in the main repositories as of Ubuntu 14.10)
-libfreetype6-dev depends on libpng12-dev, so you will have to install that first, and then install libpng16-dev (dimensio/libpng16-deb) with the following method:
+`libfreetype6-dev` depends on `libpng12-dev`, so you will have to install that first, and then install `libpng16-dev` (`dimensio/libpng16-deb`) with the following method:

 ```bash
 $ git clone https://github.com/dimensio/libpng16-deb.git && cd libpng16-deb